-Host Rick Richey chats with Toni Ricci about the effectiveness of corrective exercise for professional fighters.
+Host Rick Richey chats with Toni Ricci about the effectiveness of corrective exercise for professional fighters (see the NASM-CES course curriculum here).
 Moving beyond that, he also explains how recovery, sleep, mindset, and more affect the overall preparedness of those who compete in fight sports.
 This episode is an exciting glimpse into the training modalities of exercise experts like Tony Ricci, as well as a fascinating look into the overall world of fight sports.

 Here a few bullet points from the episode.
 There are many more interesting nuggets of wisdom to extract from the interview, so be sure to check out the full talk.